 - Germinating Cannabis Seeds

 - Germinating cannabis seeds with wads and Dutch-Headshop tray

 - Help!
 My Weed Seeds Are Not Germinating

 Only place germinated weed seeds in the soil, with the root downwards.

 If you plant weed in a pot, you need to consider a pot capacity of at least 12 liters.
 The bigger the pot, the better for the plant.
 Give your plant room to grow by, for example, opting for a 40-litre tub.
 These are quite cheap, you can easily drill holes in them and they can be used again until the end of time.
 Weed needs loose soil to grow in.
 Choose standard potting soil for the tub or fertilized garden soil if you want to grow outdoors.
 Do not mash the soil!
 Choose a spot in the garden where the sun shines its light most of the day.
 Full sun.

-Master tip for standard potting soil: make your soil richer in fungi and bacteria with one of our.
+Master tip for standard potting soil: make your soil richer in fungi and bacteria with one of our soil enhancers.